Prostate Volume Study

 What happens during a prostate volume study?

 Your healthcare provider will have you lie on your side with your knees bent.
-He will do a rectal exam with his finger.
-Then, he will insert a transducer into your rectum.
+Your provider will do a rectal exam with his or her finger.
+Then, your provider will insert a transducer into your rectum.
 The transducer uses sound waves to make images of your prostate and the tissue around it.
-Your healthcare provider will slowly rotate the transducer until he has the images he needs.
+Your provider will slowly rotate the transducer until he or she has the images needed.
 You may feel some pressure or slight discomfort.

 What will happen after the volume study?